khawajafarooq/HideKeyboard/README.md

 ...
 ```

-Hope that will be helpful! 👍
+Hope it will be helpful! 👍